Harry Potter and the Cursed Child: Tokyo (2022–2025)

 On 13 February 2020, it was announced that the production would have its Asian premiere at the TBS Akasaka ACT Theater in Tokyo, Japan.
 Renovations of the TBS Akasaka ACT Theater began in 2021, which was being re-designed to be "a site-specific venue for Harry Potter and the Cursed Child", and would re-open in time for the theatre's 70th anniversary.

 The cast for the Tokyo production was announced on 26 January 2022, and would include multiple actors splitting each of the lead roles.
 The cast starred Tatsuya Fujiwara, Kanji Ishimaru, and Osamu Mukai sharing the role of Harry Potter, Masahiro Ehara and Hayata Tateyama as Ron Weasley, Aoi Nakabeppu and Seina Sagiri as Hermione Granger, Erika Mabuchi and Yuri Shirahane as Ginny Weasley, and Shinya Matsuda and Syuntaro Miyao as Draco Malfoy.
 Additionally, the cast included Haru Fujita and Kouhei Fukuyama as Albus Potter, and Soudai Kadota and Rio Saitou as Scorpius Malfoy.

 The production began previews on 16 June 2022, and had their opening night on 8 July 2022.

-On February 27, 2025, it was announced that Goro Inagaki would take over the role of Harry Potter for the play's fourth year, starting in July.
+On 27 February 2025, it was announced that Goro Inagaki would take over the role of Harry Potter for the play's fourth year, starting in July.

+Brazil

+In late 2024, it was announced that there would be a Brazilian production of the play, with performances in Portuguese, set to start in 2025 in São Paulo's Teatro Renault - marking the first time it would be staged in Latin America.

+In March 2025, though, it was announced that production would be halted and that plans were cancelled due to, according to a producer, lack of investment and sponsorship, indicating the production would be too costly for Brazilian markets to risk in.

+Auditions had already been ongoing, and some performers had already been chosen, such as Hugo Bonemer as Harry Potter, Adriana Lessa as Hermione Granger and Arthur Berges as Rony Weasley.
+Bonemer later revealed he only knew he had been cast when the production was halted, citing his frustration.

-North American tour (2024–present)
+North American tour (2024–2026)

 On 16 October 2023, it was announced that a North American tour of the play will begin in September 2024 in Chicago.
 The tour would mark the first time that the production has embarked on a tour.

-Harry Potter and the Cursed Child began its first North America tour in Chicago at the James M. Nederlander Theatre on September 10, 2024.
+Harry Potter and the Cursed Child began its first North America tour in Chicago at the James M. Nederlander Theatre on 10 September 2024.
 Running until at least July 2026, the production condenses the original two-part play into one, lasting about two hours and 50 minutes.